cfoust/cy/docs/src/quick-start/the-layout.md

 - {{bind :root ctrl+a R}} to rename the current tab
 - {{bind :root ctrl+a tab}} to move to the next tab
 - {{bind :root ctrl+a shift+tab}} to move to the previous tab
+- {{api action/close-tab}} to close the current tab

 ### Removing panes

-You can also remove panes from your layout with {{bind :root ctrl+a X}}.
+You can visually remove panes from your layout with {{bind :root ctrl+a x}}.
 However, it is important to note that unlike in other terminal multiplexers, removing a pane from your layout does not kill it; you can still attach to it again, such as by using {{bind :root ctrl+a ;}}.
-To kill the underlying process of a pane and swap to a new one, you can use {{bind :root ctrl+a x}}.
+In `cy`'s lexicon, the pane is still in your node tree.
+To remove a pane both from the node tree and the layout, you can use {{bind :root ctrl+a X}}.

 ### Margins